 How a cash-out refinance loan works

 Cash-out refinancing doesn’t mean you can withdraw all of your home equity.
-Instead, lenders limit you withdrawing a set percentage of equity in cash.
+Instead, lenders limit you to withdrawing a set percentage of equity in cash.

 Advantages of a cash-out refinance

-Additionally, cash-out refinance loans can yield tax breaks for some homeowners.
+Tax breaks: Cash-out refinance loans can yield tax breaks for some homeowners.
 If you're using a refinance loan to get cash for home improvements or renovations, the interest on the loan could be tax-deductible.

 Cash-out refinance drawbacks

-Compare cash-out refinance rates carefully.
+Compare cash-out refinance rates